byu-oit/UAPI-Specification/University API Specification.md

 #### 5.2.1 Context Metadata

-If a top-level resource supports contexts it should add the `contexts_avaiable` metadata to the field\_set metadata.
+If a top-level resource supports contexts it should add the `contexts_available` metadata to the field\_set metadata.
 The value of this property is a JSON object consisting of a JSON array for each of the available contexts.
 The JSON array will contain the field\_sets included in that context.

 An example of the context metadata is as follows: